Geeks in Phoenix

 When the Troubleshooting Information page appears, click on the Refresh Firefox button on the page's right side.
 You will be prompted on how you're about to reset Firefox back to its default settings.
 Click on Refresh Firefox, and Firefox will be reset back to its original default settings.
 It also creates a folder on your desktop called Old Firefox Data, just in case you need to restore anything, like your bookmarks.

-Now, if that doesn't get Firefox back to normal, then the last resort is to do an uninstall/reinstall.
+Now, if that doesn't get Firefox back to normal, then the last resort is to uninstall/reinstall.
 This may take a little time to perform, but if you really want Firefox back to pristine condition, this is what it might take.
-There are two (2) ways to uninstall programs in Windows 10; the Settings app or the Control Panel.
+There are two (2) ways to uninstall programs in Windows; the Settings app or the Control Panel.

 Uninstall a program using the Settings app

-1. Click on the Start Windows logo menu, then Settings (the gear icon), then Apps. then Apps & Features.
+1. Click on the Start Windows logo menu, then Settings (the gear icon), then Apps. then Installed Apps.

 Uninstall a program using the Control Panel